 In studies, caraway is often blended with peppermint.
 Like peppermint, caraway can help relax the smooth muscle cells in the intestines, and relieve bloating, gas, or other symptoms of dyspepsia.
 In fact, it appears to inhibit the digestive system’s initial reaction to gastric irritants, so it is perfect for anyone with chronic conditions who occasionally (or accidentally) eat triggering foods.

 Caraway oil (in conjunction with peppermint oil) also stimulates gall bladder activity, and normalizes digestive transit time, helping the foods we eat travel through the intestines more predictably.

 Not only is peppermint long recognized for everyday gastric relief (think about after dinner mints, or the tradition of mint served with lamb for easier post-meal digestion) but it is also being researched as an herbal bacteria fighter.
 It is able to destroy harmful bacteria without harming the beneficial bacteria we need for normal digestive function.

 I also believe that changing your diet is critical to treating digestive diseases.
 Avoid wheat (and other grains), refined sugar, and dairy products.
 Any one of these, or a combination of them, can make IBS and other digestive disruptions more likely.
 To learn more, I recommend reading Breaking the Vicious Cycle, by Elaine Gottschall and Wheat Belly, by William Davis, M.D.

 Although changing your diet is very difficult, making that commitment, along with using a boswellia and herbal extract combination as I’ve discussed here, can get your digestion back on track again.

-For IBS, Crohn’s, or other gastric concerns (gas, bloating, cramping, etc.), I recommend boswellia, coriander, fennel, and caraway taken daily.
+For IBS, Crohn’s, or other gastric concerns (gas, bloating, cramping, etc.), I recommend taking a uniquely standardized boswellia resin extract, along with coriander, fennel, and caraway oils daily.